UniMath/agda-unimath/src/commutative-algebra/integer-multiples-of-elements-commutative-rings.lagda.md

 ## Properties

-### Associativity of iterated addition by a group element
+### Associativity of iterated addition by an element of a commutative ring

 ```agda
 module _